wingworks/GO-7/README.md

 ## Download

-You can download the dxf files optimized for cnc plotter/cutters or standard printers.
+You can download the dxf files optimized for cnc [plotter/cutters](https://github.com/wingworks/GO-7/tree/master/plotter) or standard [printers]((https://github.com/wingworks/GO-7/tree/master/print).

-The plotter files are stored in the [plotter](https://github.com/wingworks/GO-7/tree/master/plotter) folder

-The printer files are stored in the [printer](https://github.com/wingworks/GO-7/tree/master/print) folder

-There is also a pdf plan ready to be printed in paper size A1 [GO_7_v4_all_print.pdf](https://github.com/wingworks/GO-7/blob/master/print/GO_7_v4_all_print.pdf)
+I also provided a pdf file ready to be printed on paper size A1 [GO_7_v4_all_print.pdf](https://github.com/wingworks/GO-7/blob/master/print/GO_7_v4_all_print.pdf)